Solicitors: PII renewed? What next?

 Stay informed

-At Howden we work hard to ensure that our clients are well informed and kept up-to-date on relevant issues.
-We produce a Bi-annual Market Report and our online publication Premium Matters is published quarterly.
+At Howden we work hard to ensure that our clients are well informed and kept up to date on relevant issues.
+We produce a bi-annual Market Report and our online publication Premium Matters is published quarterly.
 It includes informative updates produced by us and specialist law firms we work with.
-If for some reason you are not receiving these communications then please let us know.
+If for any reason you are not receiving these communications then please let us know.

 We are specialists in solicitors’ PII.
 Do not hesitate to call on us throughout the policy year.
 We are here to help and there is no such thing as a stupid question when it comes to protecting your firm and minimising risk.